wrightcameron/Interpreter/README.md

 ## Compiling and Using

-The Interpreter is now built with maven and using a Makefile.
+The Interpreter is now built using a Makefile.
 In the root project directory run the following command.

 $ make